Pacific Coast Softball Conference: Demise in 2013

 Further developments in conference realignment led to the demise of the PCSC after the 2013 season.

 The University of the Pacific, a charter member of the WCC that departed in 1971, announced plans to rejoin the WCC in 2013.
 This gave that conference the six softball-sponsoring members it needed to sponsor the sport, and on September 13, 2012, the WCC announced that it would start softball competition in the 2013–14 school year.

 The two remaining schools, Utah Valley and Cal State Bakersfield, had been linked with moves to the WAC as softball affiliates.
 However, after a massive wave of departures from that conference set for 2013 placed its future existence in doubt, the WAC invited both to join as full members beginning in 2013–14, with both accepting.
 Although the WAC sponsored softball, the aforementioned turnover left it with too few softball-sponsoring schools to qualify for an automatic bid to the NCAA championship.
 Originally both schools accepted associate membership in the WCC for softball effective in 2013–14, while also maintaining softball membership in the WAC.
 However the addition of Grand Canyon brought the WAC back up to the 6 teams needed to still sponsor softball, allowing Utah Valley and Cal State Bakersfield to join the WAC full-time for softball.

-Members
+Member schools

 All former members of the PCSC became full or associate members of softball-sponsoring all-sports conferences immediately after the PCSC's demise.

 Note: Because NCAA softball is a spring sport, the first season in which each member competed in the PCSC occurred in the calendar year after it joined.